-Romania: New feed-in tariffs scheme in preparation10.
-March 2015. / SEE Energy News
+Romania: New feed-in tariffs scheme in preparation, SEE Energy News

 The system of subsidiaries for small-scale renewable energy projects was given the green light by the European Commission and the final Government approval is expected, said Nicuale Havrilet, Chairman of the National Regulatory Agency ANRE.

 “We expect talks with the Government, if they want to implement the new scheme of feed-in tariffs for the investors in projects related to renewable energy resources.
 The European Commission agreed, but who establishes an efficient collection, a real implementation of the payment of feed-in tariffs?
 Only Government can approve this”, said Havrilet.